tapjs/tapjs/cli/index.md

   -h --help                   print this thing you're looking at

   -v --version                show the version of this program

+  --node-arg=<arg>            Pass an argument to Node binary in all
+                              child processes.
+Run 'node --help' to
+                              see a list of all relevant arguments.
+                              This can be specified multiple times to pass multiple args to Node.

   -gc --expose-gc             Expose the gc() function to Node tests